carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 ```
 {: .output}

-Single letter options don't usually need to be seperate.
+Single letter options don't usually need to be separate.
 In this case `ls -la` is performing the same function as if we had typed `ls -l -a`.

 You might notice that we now have two extra lines for directories `.` and `..`.
 These are hidden directories which the `-a` option has been used to reveal, you can make any file or directory hidden by beginning their filenames with a `.`.